cedx/phpunit-expect/doc/assertions.md

 ```

 ## `->empty`
 Asserts that the target's length is `0`.
-For arrays and strings, it checks the length.
+For arrays, strings, and `Countable` instances, it checks the length.
 For objects, it gets the count of accessible properties.

 ```php
 expect([])->to->be->empty;